wuyuxiangaaa/Study/pages/Unit 2.md

   39. would rather do sth
 	- She would rather wear red clothes.
 	- would rather not do sth
-	- she would rather not go shopping.
+		- She would rather not go shopping.
+		-